aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 To create Interchain Tokens from existing custom tokens:

-1. Decide if you want to make all your token managers Mint/Burn, or you if you want one (likely your primary/origin chain) to be Lock/Release.
+1. Decide if you want to make all your token managers Mint/Burn, or you if you want one your origin chain to be Lock/Release.

 1. Register a Token Manager for each custom token.